Non-stop flights to Manila (MNL)

 From Jeddah and Medina, you can fly with Saudi Arabian (SkyTeam).

-From Riyadh, you can fly non-stop with Philippine Airlines or Saudi Arabian (SkyTeam).
+From Riyadh, direct flights are offered by Cebu Pacific, Philippine Airlines and Saudi Arabian (SkyTeam).

 Flights from Singapore to Manila

 There is 1 airport in Singapore that has a direct connection to Manila, which is Singapore.
-From Singapore, there are 5 airlines that have direct services to Manila, which are Cebu Pacific, Jetstar Asia, Philippine Airlines, Scoot and Singapore Airlines (Star Alliance).
+From Singapore, there are 4 airlines that have direct services to Manila, which are Cebu Pacific, Philippine Airlines, Scoot and Singapore Airlines (Star Alliance).

 Flights from South Korea to Manila

-There are 3 airports in South Korea that have non-stop flights to Manila.
+In South Korea, there are 2 airports that have direct flights to Manila.

 From Seoul, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Jeju Air, Korean Air (SkyTeam) and Philippine Airlines.